jim-bug/cli-crt/README.md

 )
 ```

-Now you have to install your package locally:
+Now you have to install your package in editable mode or without it:

 ```
 pip install -e .